-- Independent Market Monitor Proposals: - if the Independent Market Monitor has its own proposal at the time that differs from the proposals under consideration by a Task Force or Subcommittee, it shall introduce that proposal at the Task Force or Subcommittee to be considered along with all other proposals; - the Independent Market Monitor shall endeavor to get Member support for its proposal.
-If an Independent Market Monitor proposal meets the threshold, it shall be included in the body of the report to the Parent Committee and compared alongside all other proposals that meet the threshold; and - however, if such a proposal does not meet the threshold and the Independent Market Monitor plans to bring its proposal to the Parent Committee, the proposal shall be included as an attachment to the report consistent with the above procedures for Members. - PJM Proposals: If PJM wishes to put forward its own proposal, it shall follow the same process and procedures as described above for the Members and the Independent Market Monitor; and - presentation to the Parent Committee of any alternate proposal discussed in this section shall be limited to 15 minutes in duration, and shall specifically delineate the differences between the alternate proposal and the Main Motion. - Important notes for this section: - issues about group process and procedures shall be decided by the group chair/facilitator after taking Member concerns and suggestions under advisement and consulting with the Secretary; - Task Force and Subcommittee output are only recommendations to the Parent Committee and are not decisions or final agreements in and of themselves; - Tier 1 (the consensus or single-proposal approach) shall be considered the default decision-making method for Task Forces and Subcommittees unless the Parent Committee requires otherwise in its Charge to the work group (i.e., it directs the Task Force or Subcommittee to develop multiple options rather than consensus where possible, in which case the Task Force or Subcommittee would use Tier 2). - Because the decision-making method at Senior Standing Committees requires a Main Motion, any Subcommittee reporting to a senior standing committee shall vote on proposals using the same method as a Standing Committee (as described in section 8.3 below).
+- o The Independent Market Monitor shall endeavor to get Member support for its proposal.
+If an Independent Market Monitor proposal meets the threshold, it shall be included in the body of the report to the Parent Committee and compared alongside all other proposals that meet the threshold; and - o Towever, if such a proposal does not meet the threshold and the Independent Market Monitor plans to bring its proposal to the Parent Committee, the proposal shall be included as an attachment to the report consistent with the above procedures for Members. - PJM Proposals: If PJM wishes to put forward its own proposal, it shall follow the same process and procedures as described above for the Members and the Independent Market Monitor; and - Presentation to the Parent Committee of any alternate proposal discussed in this section shall be limited to 15 minutes in duration, and shall specifically delineate the differences between the alternate proposal and the Main Motion. - · Important notes for this section: - Issues about group process and procedures shall be decided by the group chair/ facilitator after taking Member concerns and suggestions under advisement and consulting with the Secretary; - o Task Force and Subcommittee output are only recommendations to the Parent Committee and are not decisions or final agreements in and of themselves; - o Tier 1 (the consensus or single-proposal approach) shall be considered the default decision-making method for Task Forces and Subcommittees unless the Parent Committee requires otherwise in its Charge to the work group (i.e., it directs the Task Force or Subcommittee to develop multiple options rather than consensus where possible, in which case the Task Force or Subcommittee would use Tier 2). - o Because the decision-making method at Senior Standing Committees requires a Main Motion, any Subcommittee reporting to a senior standing committee shall vote on proposals using the same method as a Standing Committee (as described in section 8.3 below).